martinm43/nba_playoff_odds/README.md

 On Windows in order to build the Monte Carlo simulation extension, you will require:

-Microsoft Visual C++ as described in the .vsconfig file (tested with VC.141.x86.64) Armadillo libraries have been included for this purpose (see below Attribution) Note that the program runs much slower under Windows:
+Microsoft Visual C++ as described in the .vsconfig file (tested with VC.141.x86.64) Armadillo libraries have been included for this purpose (see below Attribution)
+Note that the program runs much slower under Windows:

 info_table: about 3 seconds on Linux, about 9 seconds on Windows
 prediction_table: about 0.7 seconds on Linux, about 2.1 seconds on Windows
 plot_season_odds: about 1.2 on Linux, about 4.2 seconds on Windows

-The program is much better run under Windows.
+Windows users with access to WSL or WSL2 should consider running the program under those virtualization options as it will most likely run much faster.

 ## How It Works  - Elo Model